smakam/dockerdeploy/docker-machine/azure/docker-deploy.md

     docker-machine create --driver azure --azure-subscription-id <subscription id> master docker-machine create --driver azure --azure-subscription-id <subscription id> worker

+By default, Azure uses standard A2 instance type.

 **Step 2:**
 Add your user to the docker group.
 This is needed to execute Docker commands without using sudo.
 By default, "docker-user" is chosen as username.
 This step is needed in both master and worker node.